Freedom of religion in the United Kingdom: History

 Due to the United Kingdom having been formed by the union of previously independent states from 1707, most of the largest religious groups do not have UK-wide organisational structures.

 The Oath of Supremacy, originally imposed by King Henry VIII of England through the Act of Supremacy 1534, required any person taking public or church office in England to swear allegiance to the monarch as Supreme Governor of the Church of England.
 Roman Catholics who refused to take the Oath of Supremacy were indicted for treason on charges of praemunire.

+The First Declaration of Indulgence of 1672 was an attempt by Charles II to allow for more religious toleration by suspending the execution of penal laws against nonconformists and recusants.
+However, the Declaration was rejected by parliament and the Test Act of 1673 was issued in its place, which required anyone holding civil, military or religious office to take oaths of supremacy and allegiance, denounce transubstantiation and receive anglican eucharist.
+This was extended to include peers in 1678.

-The Toleration Act 1688 granted freedom of worship to nonconformists who had pledged to the oaths of Allegiance and Supremacy and rejected transubstantiation, i.e., to Protestants who dissented from the Church of England such as Baptists, Congregationalists or English Presbyterians.
-The Act intentionally did not apply to Roman Catholics, Jews, nontrinitarians, and atheists.
+The Second Declaration of Indulgence (1687) issued by James II shortly allowed for full religious freedom until the Glorious Revolution.
+The subsequent Toleration Act of 1688 granted freedom of worship only to nonconformists who had pledged to the oaths of allegiance and supremacy and rejected transubstantiation, i.e., to Protestants who dissented from the Church of England.
+The Act intentionally did not apply to Roman Catholics, Jews, nontrinitarians, and atheists..
+In practice, it allowed for Baptists, Congregationalists and Presbyterians to function as tolerated religions while imposing some regulations to the way they are allowed to organise themselves.

+The Nonconformist Relief Act 1779 allowed freedom of worship for all self-declared Protestants who took the oaths of allegiance and supremacy.

+The Doctrine of the Trinity Act 1813 extended religious toleration to Unitarians.

+Anti-Catholic sentiment slowly decreased over the years and in late 18th century, the process of Catholic emancipation began.
+The Papists Act 1778 allowed Roman Catholics to own property and to inherit land and the Roman Catholic Relief Act 1791 allowed them to worship, practice law, and establish Catholic schools.
+Finally, the Roman Catholic Relief Act 1829 allowed catholics to hold civil offices.
+The Roman Catholic Church officially reestablished dicoeses in England in 1850 and in Scotland in 1878.